 In order to have successful progress in each class:

-Academic dishonesty, cheating, and plagiarism are considered an attempt to obtain credit through dishonest means.
-This includes cheating, plagiarism and any attempt to obtain credit for academic work through fraudulent, deceptive, or dishonest means.
+Academic dishonesty, cheating, and plagiarism are considered an attempt to obtain credit through fraudulent means.
+This includes cheating, plagiarism and any attempt to receive credit for academic work through fraudulent, deceptive, or dishonest means.

 Some examples of this include (but are not limited to):